leslie-alldridge/tech-voting-v2/README.md

 - enhanced styling

 ### Done
+- increase number of seeds
+- comments counter unique to each suggestion  <- possibly need more logic in routes/db
 - comments toggled
 - remove send feedback on the left (removed and placed with confluence link)
 - user login for comments (login completed and ideas take the current logged in users name)